-A #code is simply a unique string or word that your team can record into a call note or note on a lead to indicate a specific type of activity or call occurred.
+A #code is simply a unique string or word that your team can record into a call note or note on a lead to indicate a specific type of activity or call that occurred.

 For example, if a demo occurs, you could record #demo within the call note to indicate that there was a demo.

-Your first task when setting up #codes is to define what is worthy of a code, and what the codes should be.
+Your first task when setting up #codes is to define what is worthy of a code and what the codes should be.
 You'll want to make sure that the codes are easy to remember and represent only the most important touchpoints that you need to track for reporting and workflows.

 Custom activities can easily break down if you began requiring your team to input things like #na for "no answer" or #vm for "left voicemail."
 Focus on codes for accomplishments where the rep is excited to enter the information.

-Let's look at a few of our examples from above to give you some ideas for codes
+Let's look at a few of our examples from above to give you some ideas for codes.

 - Reach a gatekeeper - #gk